 Pokemon: The Power of Us Review: It’s not the very best, but has plenty for Pokemon fans to love.

 It’s pretty undisputed that Pokémon has become one of the leading franchises that continues to tightly grasp the world’s attention time and time again.
 However, its last couple of animated movies have gone by with mostly whispers and have been basically swept under the rug as a whole.
-It’s frankly a shame, to me, as the last animated film, Pokémon: The Journey Begins, was one of my favorites as it not only was a retelling of Ash and Pikachu’s first adventure together, but brought some great lore to the story.
+It’s frankly a shame, to me, as the last animated film, Pokémon: I Choose You, was one of my favorites as it not only was a retelling of Ash and Pikachu’s first adventure together, but brought some great lore to the story.
 Its sequel, Pokémon: The Power of Us, has some great moments, but, ultimately, feels like a straightforward outing for Ash and Pikachu.

 The film has viewers join Ash (Sarah Natochenny) and Pikachu (Ikue Otani) as they travel to Fula City, a wind-powered city that is highly known for the strong relationships between people and Pokémon.
 Every year, the city holds a festival where the legendary Pokémon Lugia is said to come and deliver winds that can power the entire city.
 Ash, Pikachu, and a slew of other characters are suddenly dragged into various plots and problem that, left unsolved, could jeopardize the survival and safety of everyone in Fula City.